 - Appropriate arrangements are made to ensure safety and the absence of risks to health in connection with the use, transport, storage and handling of equipment, and substances which are inherently or potentially dangerous.

-- Are aware of the potential problems bullying may cause
+- be aware of the potential problems bullying may cause;

-- Are alert to signs of bullying, harassment or discrimination
+- be alert to signs of bullying, harassment or discrimination;

-- Take action to deal with such behavior when it occurs, following Association policy
+- take action to deal with such behaviour when it occurs, following Association policy guidelines;

-- Encourage young people and adults to feel comfortable and caring enough to point out attitudes or behavior they consider inappropriate or do not like.
+- encourage young people and adults to feel comfortable and caring enough to point out attitudes or behaviour they do not like;

-- Help ensure that their Group/Section has a published policy or charter on bullying.
+- help ensure that their Group/Section has a published anti-bullying code.